Multi-Fidelity Active Learning with GFlowNets: Conclusions, Limitations and Future Work

 \section{Conclusions, Limitations and Future Work}

-In this paper, we present MF-GFN, the first application of GFlowNets for multi-fidelity active learning.
-Inspired by the encouraging results of GFlowNets in (single-fidelity) active learning for biological sequence design \citep{jain2022bioseq} as a method to discover diverse, high-scoring candidates, we propose MF-GFN to sample the candidates as well as the fidelity at which the candidate is to be evaluated, when multiple oracles are available with different fidelities and costs.

-We evaluate the proposed MF-GFN approach in both synthetic tasks commonly used in the multi-fidelity Bayesian optimisation literature and benchmark tasks of practical relevance, such as DNA aptamer generation, antimicrobial peptide design and molecular modelling.
-Through comparisons with previously proposed methods as well as with variants of our method designed to understand the contributions of different components, we conclude that multi-fidelity active learning with GFlowNets not only outperforms its single-fidelity active learning counterpart in terms of cost effectiveness and diversity of sampled candidates, but it also offers an advantage over other multi-fidelity methods due to its ability to learn a stochastic policy to jointly sample objects and the fidelity of the oracle to be used to evaluate them.
+In this paper, we have presented MF-GFN, a multi-fidelity active learning algorithm that leverages GFlowNets to achieve exploration with diversity for scientific discovery applications.
+MF-GFN samples candidates as well as the fidelity at which the candidate is to be evaluated, when multiple oracles are available with varying fidelities and costs.
+We evaluated MF-GFN on benchmark tasks of practical relevance, such as DNA aptamer generation, antimicrobial peptide and small molecule design.
+Through comparisons with previously proposed methods as well as with variants of our method designed to understand the contributions of different components, we conclude that multi-fidelity active learning with GFlowNets not only outperforms its single-fidelity active learning counterpart in terms of cost effectiveness and diversity of sampled candidates, but it also offers an advantage over other multi-fidelity methods due to its ability to learn a stochastic policy to jointly sample objects and the fidelity of the oracle.